dwarjie/fake-store/README.md

 - [x] Create Shop Page
 - [x] Filter by Category
 - [x] Search products by name
-- [ ] Add to Cart Functionality
+- [x] Add to Cart Functionality
+- [ ] Show something when product is added to cart
 - [ ] Add some animations?
-- [ ] Hide side nav and filter when clicked outside?

 ### Tools/Language